seddonym/seddonym.github.io/_posts/2019-07-01-ioc-techniques.md

 Monkey patching should be reserved for desperate times, where you don't have the ability to change the code you're patching, and it's really, truly impractical to do anything else.

-Instead of monkey patching, it's much better to use one of the other dependency inversion techniques.
+Instead of monkey patching, it's much better to use one of the other inversion of control techniques.
 These expose an API that formally provides the hooks that other code can use to change behaviour, which is easier to reason about and predict.